BenJamesFleming/dtg-gallery/docs/README.md

 **Warning:** Be Sure To Add The Script To Your HTML Head!

-The example below loads the `data` array onto the page, and makes the `engine.onClockFunction` toggle the color of the text from black and red.
+The example below loads the `data` array onto the page, and makes the `engine.onClickFunction` toggle the color of the text from black and red.
 This shows some names on the page.

 <a href="basic-01.html" target='\_blank'>VIEW CODE IN ACTION</a>
 ```html